 What is it all about?

-The decision entitled ‘Right to be forgotten II’, published today, supplemented by the decision of the same day ‘Right to Forget I’(see article),is based on a dispute concerning a matter which is fully harmonised under EU law.
+The decision “Right to be Forgotten II” published today, which is supplemented by the decision of the same day “Right to be Forgotten I”(see this article), is based on a legal dispute that concerns a matter that is completely unified under European Union law.
 The First Senate of the Federal Constitutional Court has therefore applied the Charter of Fundamental Rights of the European Union and rejected a constitutional complaint against a judgment of the Higher Regional Court of Celle.
 The latter had dismissed a claim brought by the complainant against a search engine operator in which it objected to the fact that, on searches for her name, the link to a transcript of a television report entered in an online archive in 2010 had been established. which, by name, was accused of unfair treatment of a dismissed worker.

 The Federal Constitutional Court first held that the applicable rules were fully harmonised under EU law and that, therefore, the fundamental rights of the Basic Law were not applicable.
 However, in so far as the fundamental rights of the Basic Law are superseded by the primacy of EU law, the Federal Constitutional Court controls its application by German authorities on the basis of THE eurights fundamental rights, so that there are no gaps in protection.
 It thereby assumes its responsibility for integration within the framework of Article 23 GG.